Celebrating Leeds Partnership Awards winners

 Overall Partnership Award

-This award is decided by the shortlisting panel, and given to the person or people whose work embodies the ethos of the Leeds Partnership and has an exceptional impact on our community.
+This award is decided by the shortlisting panel and given to the person or people whose work embodies the ethos of the Leeds Partnership and has an exceptional impact on our community.
+Often this will be a person, group or school that has been nominated broadly, or particularly active on a specific issue.